V-Com Partition Destroyer|

 I bought an electric cooler, the type that works in the car, and placed a dishpan full of water in it.
 This keeps water at about 40 degrees Fahrenheit.
 This allows me to ice my arm frequently and not have to worry about getting ice.

 Acupuncture in Boston

-When I was living in Massachusetts, I went to Yongshu Chen.
-She studied under Dr. Zhao Xin Mei.
+While living in Massachusetts, I received continuing treatment from Yongshu Chen.
+She studied under Dr. Zhao Xin Mei, the same doctor that I was treated by in China.
 Ms. Chen worked at the same hospital in China that I was treated at.
-Ms. Chen is a faculty member of the New England School of Acupuncture and regularly consults at the New England Medical Center.
+Ms. Chen is an associate professor at the New England School of Acupuncture and regularly consults at the New England Medical Center.
 If you need acupuncture, I highly recommend her.
 You may contact her at her Newton, MA office at (617) 964-4461.

 Shop Amazon's Outlet Deals in Computers, Office & Software Computers,